entdec/nuntius/README.md

 SMS just support the `from` (name or phone number), `to` (the phone) and `text` attribute.

+#### Twilio

+#### MessageBird (now Bird)

 Only MessageBird allows for names when sending SMS messages.
 Messagebird does not support a hypen in the name, just alphabetical characters (A-Za-z).

+The MessageBird API we use (REST) is now considered legacy, new signups are no longer possible.
+We don't recommend using MessageBird (Bird).

 ### Voice